-After a large-scale experimentation with five regression and 31 classification data sets, the main finding of this work is that in our settings, the proposed generic adaptive strategies usually show better or comparable accuracy rates with the repeated deployment of a single AM (up to 25\% improvement) and the custom adaptive strategies (up to 15\% improvement).
+After a large-scale experimentation with 5 regression and 31 classification datasets, the main finding of this work is that in our settings, the proposed automated adaptive strategies show comparable accuracy rates to the custom adaptive strategies and, in many cases, to the repeated deployment of a single ``best" AM.
 Thus, they are feasible to use for adaptation purposes, while saving time and effort spent on designing custom strategies.

-The novel aspects of this work in comparison to our previously published research in \citep{Bakirov2016,Bakirov2017} include the following: \begin{itemize} \item The introduction of a novel concept of generic adaptive strategies for automation of continuously learning predictive models, \item An extended description and formalisation of the sequential adaptation framework, \item Significantly extended experimentation (from 3 datasets in previous works to 36 in current one), \item Consideration of classification problem in addition to regression, \item Modification of DWM and PL for batch prediction scenario. \end{itemize}

-The paper is structured as follows; related work is presented in Section \ref{sec:relatedworks}, Section \ref{section:formulation} presents mathematical formulation of the framework of a system with multiple adaptive elements in batch streaming scenario.
-Section \ref{section:algorithm} introduces algorithms which were used for the experimentation including the description of the adaptive mechanisms which form the adaptive part of algorithms and their custom adaptation strategies.
-Experimental methodology, the datasets on which experiments were performed and results are given in \ref{section:experiments}.
-We conclude by giving our final remarks in Section \ref{section:conclusions}.
+The paper follows by presenting the related work on automated machine learning and adaptive mechanisms in Section \ref{sec:relatedworks}.
+Section \ref{section:formulation} presents mathematical formulation of the framework of adaptation with multiple adaptive mechanisms in batch streaming scenario.
+Section \ref{section:algorithm} introduces algorithms used for the experimentation, including their inherent adaptive mechanisms and custom adaptation strategies.
+Experimental methodology, the datasets on which experiments were performed and results are given in Section \ref{section:experiments}.
+We give our final remarks in Section \ref{section:conclusions}.